Membership

 SaskatchewanBiologics and BiosimilarsRisankizumabSkyrizi™Yes – EDSN/A

-YukonBiologics and BiosimilarsRisankizumabSkyrizi™Yes – L/UN/A
+YukonBiologics and BiosimilarsRisankizumabSkyrizi™Yes – EDSN/A

 More information is available on S/A (special access), L/U (limited use) and Exceptional Drug Status (EDS) at Special Access / Limited Use Designation Drugs.